-The City's Investment Policy, which includes investment strategies, was last reviewed and updated on September 20, 2016.
+The City's Investment Policy was last reviewed and updated on September 20, 2016.
 During the most recent legislative session, the Texas Legislature has made several changes to the Act.
 The City's Investment Advisor, Valley View Consulting, LLC, has reviewed the City's Investment Policy and has provided guidance for incorporating the pertinent changes to the City's Investment Policy.
 The attached "Investment Policy Review" provides a detailed description of these changes.